planetarium/agent8-templates/basic-3d-minecraft/PROJECT.md

 9. **Coordinate System Synchronization**: The raycasting and placement systems are carefully aligned to ensure that preview blocks appear exactly where they will be placed, making building more intuitive and precise.

+# Critical Memory

+- **Design Decision**: Use only color values for cubes instead of textures if not explicitly requested

 # Next Actions

 - **Immediate**: User to implement creative terrain generation logic following the extensive TODOs